Antônio Vicente da Fontoura: Chief-negotiator of the Peace of Ponche Verde

 In late 1844, all rebel leaders rallied behind Fontoura and chose him as chief-negotiator of the talks with the Brazilian central government.
 Sent to Rio de Janeiro, then capital of the Brazilian Empire, he managed to negotiate an agreement that allowed a peaceful and honorable reintegration of Rio Grande do Sul into Brazil.
 While in Rio, notwithstanding his appeasement attitude, Fontoura refused to kiss the hand of Emperor Pedro II, stating that he was "not yet a Brazilian subject".

-Signed on March 1, 1845, the Peace Agreement of Ponche Verde granted amnesty to the Republican leaders, provided a financial compensation for Rio Grande do Sul and assured the emancipation of all African slaves serving in the Riograndense Army.
+Signed on March 1, 1845, the Peace Agreement of Ponche Verde granted amnesty to the Republican leaders, provided financial compensation for Rio Grande do Sul and assured the emancipation of all African slaves serving in the Riograndense Army.

 Late years

 After the end of the war, Fontoura went back to the politics of Cachoeira do Sul, as leader of the Liberal Party, and to his retail business.
 On the local election day of September 8, 1860, he was stabbed at a political rally and died the following month.